vchilks/indian_elections/README.md

-# indian_elections
+# 2019 Loksabha Elections of India
 Archiving Indian Election Data

 This is a compilation of 2019 Lok Sabha results.
-All the constituencies are combined into one file (with CSV format) The data was downloaded and cleaned  from http://results.eci.gov.in/pc/en/constituencywise/ConstituencywiseU011.htm?ac=1 using R-ecosystem's tidyverse (rvest, tidyr, dplyr, readr, purrr, stringr)
+All the constituencies are combined into one file (with CSV format).

+The data was downloaded and cleaned  from http://results.eci.gov.in/pc/en/constituencywise/ConstituencywiseU011.htm?ac=1 using R-ecosystem's tidyverse (rvest, tidyr, dplyr, readr, purrr, stringr)